 Course Copy or Export only from the Master Course.

-Simply perform a course copy from your Master Course into your current semester's live production course.
-Keep in mind that you should never copy into the Master Course, and never from a production course to another production course.
+Simply perform a course copy from your Master Course into your current semester's live course.
+Keep in mind that you should never copy into the Master Course, and never from a semester course to another semester course.

 If you have any questions, feel free to contact us and we’ll be happy to assist.
 You might also want to join us during our Blackboard “Ask the Experts” open sessions.
-We’re here every Friday from 1:30 – 4:30pm.
-You can visit us in person in Meyer Library 205, or join us ‘virtually’ by clicking this link: Log in to Ask the Experts Virtual Office Hours.
+We’re here every Friday from 1:30 – 4:30pm, even in the summer!
+You can visit us in person in Meyer Library 106, or join us virtually by clicking this link: Log in to Ask the Experts Virtual Office Hours.

-The links below provide resources with content management and course copy in the learning mangement system.
+The links below provide resources with content management and course copy in the learning management system: